Eyescale/Lunchbox/doc/RelNotes.md

   of the public Lunchbox API

 ## Bug Fixes {#Fixes}

+Lunchbox 1.8.1 fixes the following bugs over the 1.8.0 release:

+* Compilation on Mac OS X 10.8

 Lunchbox 1.8 includes various bugfixes over the 1.6 release, including the following: